School of Education

 Psychology Minor Requirements

 Complete a minimum of 26 credits.
 Students wishing to complete a double major in Psychology through the College of Letters and Science must complete supporting course work in introductory biology (e.g., Biology 101 and 102).
-Students may also wish to consult with the Psychology undergraduate advisor, 225 Psychology, 262-2077.
+Students may also wish to consult with an undergraduate advisor in the Psychology department.
 Courses are Psychology (Psych) listings unless otherwise indicated.

 - 201 OR 202 Introduction to Psychology, 3–4